 Balliou Despina, M.Sc.
 Counseling Psychology, Psychotherapist, Gestalt Trainer & Supervisor.
+Her speech at the 2nd Psychotherapy Conference of the Helleni

 Her speech at the 2nd Psychotherapy Conference of the Hellenic Psychiatric Association, Sunday, October 6, 2024.

 4-day Gestalt Psychotherapy Workshop 2024